jrainlau/picee/README.md

 3. Drag [picee.crx](https://github.com/jrainlau/picee/releases/download/1.0.0/picee.crx) into the page.
 4. Done.

+> PS: If Chrome tells you that **Picee** was unsafety, you can unzip [picee.zip](https://github.com/jrainlau/picee/releases/download/1.0.0/picee.zip), and install it by "install unzip extentions from the top left.

 ## Usage

 Before using **Picee**, you should make authentication with Github. **Picee** supports both *Github oAuth token* and *Github account and password*.